-- A Western graduate level economics program 2-year funded all-English MA program
+- A Western graduate-level 2-year MA program taught entirely in English

-- High quality internationally recognized faculty drawn from North America, Europe, Africa, and Asia
+- High quality internationally recognized faculty drawn from North America, Europe, and Asia

 - Advised and supported by a strategic partnership with the University of Wisconsin-Madison (USA)

 - Housing on campus with modern facilities, labs, library, and sports center

 - Admission comes with funding and (for Kazakhstani citizens) a monthly stipend for the entire duration of the program

 The Master of Arts in Economics (MAE) prepares for both a professional career as economist and for admission in a PhD program.
 Graduate education in Economics aims at the development of analytical, methodological, and applied skills.
 Developing students’ understanding of both macro- and micro-economics will help them to work not only in the private sector, but also in industries with close contact with the government, governmental agencies, and regulatory bodies (i.e. energy, manufacturing, NGOs, and other firms).
 Training in data management, macroeconomic policies, optimization problems and other subjects that are part of the Economics curriculum will help students succeed and advance in a variety of professional environments.

 For students interested in pursuing a PhD in Economics, the MAE program provides with the advanced research and academic skills that will allow graduates to obtain an admission into some of the most exigent PhD programs in Economics, Business and other social sciences.
 Even in its first two years, MAE graduates were admitted (with full funding) to the PhD programs of the University of Washington at Seattle, University of Wisconsin-Madison, University of Vienna, KULeuven (multiple students), George Washington University, Purdue University and the University of Wuppertal.
 Recent admissions to PhD programs include Johns Hopkins University and Goether University in Frankfurt.